aritrachatterjee15/mvc-osgi/README.md

 A project demonstrating a web application in an OSGi environment using Gemini Blueprint, Gemini JPA, Eclipselink, Spring-MVC, Spring-Hateoas, Equinox.

+It has a localization module which uses the SLF4J Localization support for generating meaningful localized messages due to application exceptions.

 Running the application:
 ==========================